There are now 3 possible online modes for units:

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 IMED5413 Urban Elective Placement

 - 0 points

-Availability Location Mode Non-standard teaching period Local hospitals and clinics Face to face
+Availability Location Mode Not available in 2022 Local hospitals and clinics Face to face

 - The urban elective placement is a four to six-week placement which allows students to undertake clinical training in a local healthcare system.
 The unit is undertaken during the vacation between Year 3 and Year 4 of the Doctor of Medicine (MD) course.